International Wheelchair Basketball Federation: Zones

 IWBF studied several models before creating its current zone structure.
 Based on the number of National Organizations for Wheelchair Basketball (NOWB) with active programs at the national and international level it was decided that IWBF Americas and IWBF Europe could be the same as FIBA Americas and FIBA Europe.
 However, because of the limited number of countries with active programs in the rest of the world, IWBF chose to combine some regions to create better developmental and competitive opportunities within the zone.
-As a result, the last two zones of IWBF are IWBF Asia Oceania and IWBF Africa.
+As a result, the last two zones of IWBF (2005) are IWBF Asia Oceania and IWBF Africa.

+Before 2007 or 2005 Africa and west asian in one zone and east asia with oceania in one zone.